Welsh Asian Women Achievement Awards success

 Honoured guests at the ceremony included Menna Richards (Vice-President of Cardiff University and the previous controller of BBC Cymru Wales); Lord Lieutenant of South Glamorgan, Peter Beck; Baroness Anita Gale; former First Minister Rhodri Morgan, Minister for Health and Social Services Mark Drakeford and Assembly Ministers Jane Hutt, Julie Morgan, Eluned Parrott and Jenny Rathbone.

-Cardiff University strongly supported the awards with judges including Professor Teresa Rees from the School of Social Sciences; Professor Julian Sampson, Head of the Institute of Medical Genetics; Emeritus Professor Susan Denman, formerly of the School of Medicine; Professor Terry Threadgold, former Pro Vice-Chancellor for Staff and Diversity and Professor Dianne Edwards from the School of Earth and Ocean Sciences.
+Cardiff University strongly supported the awards with judges including Professor Teresa Rees from the School of Social Sciences; Professor Julian Sampson, Head of the Institute of Medical Genetics; Emeritus Professor Susan Denman, formerly of the School of Medicine; Professor Terry Threadgold, former Pro Vice-Chancellor for Staff and Diversity and Professor Dianne Edwards from the School of Earth and Environmental Sciences.

 The ceremony was attended by 280 people, and a proportion of the profits will go to Cancer Research Wales.